Lfd4/dodocker/README.md

 dodocker is a dependency based build tool for docker images.
 It supports uploading built images to a private registry.
 It is based upon [doit task management & automation tool](http://pydoit.org/).
-The build configuration is provided by a very simple to use yaml file.
+The build configuration is described in a simple to use yaml file.

-Dodocker was created by the need of creating images independent from the docker.com registry.
+Dodocker was originally created by the need of creating images independent from the docker.com registry.
-Nevertheless it is possible to base your builds on the public docker registry.
+Nevertheless it is very convinient to base your build configuration on the public docker registry.

 Installation
 ============

 For basic usage choose option 1 or 2.
-Option 3 is more involved and probably not what you want.
+Option 3 is more involved and probably not what you want to dive into dodocker.

 1. Easy install
 Run `eval $(docker run nawork/dodocker alias)` inside the dodocker directory.
 This will provide you with the command `dodocker` which is an alias that will call docker run nawork/dodocker
 2. Building your own dodocker
 Check out dodocker from github.
 In the dodocker directory run `docker build -t nawork/dodocker .`.
 After building is complete activate the alias with `eval $(docker run nawork/dodocker alias)`
 3. Install dodocker as a python package
 Please consulte the README.md file in the example directory.
 This is a complete setup and a starting point for creating an environment for integrating dodocker in a building environment.

 Quick start
 ===========